tabrindle/docker-image-compression/README.md

 Pull the image:
 `docker pull tabrindle/docker-image-compression`

-Build your container:
-Ex: `docker build . -t docker-image-compression`

 Run with mounted volumes, and a given file or directory
-Ex: `docker run -v $$(pwd):/tmp --rm docker-image-compression test/test.png`
+Ex: `docker run -v $(pwd):/tmp --rm tabrindle/docker-image-compression test/test.png`

 Will result in the following files:
 - test-guetzli.jpg